Kenneth Kwamina Thompson

-Kenneth Kwamina Thompson also known as Ken Thompson (born 24 June 1961) is an orator and well known for his views on issues related to finance and economics.
+Tebogo Themba Mvula also known as tman express (born 10July 1998) is an orator and well known for his views on issues related to finance and economics.
 He is a Chartered Accountant by profession and the CEO of Dalex Finance Limited, a non bank financial institution.
 He has served as heads of venture funds management at Fidelity Equity Fund I and Principal internal audit manager for Barclays Bank, UK.
 He is also a fellow of the institute of Chartered Accountants in England and Wales.

 Education

 He is a graduate from the University of Ghana Business School with honors in Accounting.
 He is an "Anchorite"- an old student of Tema Secondary School.
 He subsequently trained with UHY Hacker Young, a firm of chartered Accountants in the United Kingdom.

 Career life

 Mr Thompson has extensive experience as a senior executive in finance and risk management.
 He serves as a Director on the boards of Dalex Finance, Unique Insurance, Ghana Grid Company (GRIDCo) Ltd. and Reliance Personnel Services.
 He is a member of the Central Executive Committee of the Ghana National Chamber of Commerce.